How do I start?

 The source account will need to initiate the transfer using MyAPNIC.
 It is then acknowledged by the recipient account.
-For transfer between the parties in the APNIC region, the policy requires that both parties need to be APNIC account holders.
+For transfers between parties in the APNIC region, the policy requires that both parties need to be APNIC account holders.

 How is it evaluated?